TanvirSojal/GPU-Price-Scrapper-BD/README.md

 ```

 -   The GPU listing will be in ascending order of their price
--   Currently supported Shops are
+-   Currently supported Shops are (from Bangladesh)
     -   StarTech
     -   TechLand
     -   UCC